leonardo-pinto/investment-manager/README.md

   npm run dev
 ```

-:warning: Please remember to create and insert a [Finnhub token](https://finnhub.io/) before using the application.
+:warning: Please remember to create and insert [Finnhub token](https://finnhub.io/) and [BrApi token](https://brapi.dev/) before using the application.